Skip to main content

 "This repo contains AL language code samples for developing extensions on the Dynamics NAV platform," Microsoft noted on GitHub.
 "We're not yet in preview, so this repo is meant as a way for you to get familiar with the new syntax and provide feedback."

-In his post Babić, shared a screen shot displaying what a simple "Hello, World!" codeunit would look like in the new syntax, as opposed to ...
+In his post Babić, shared a screen shot displaying what a simple "Hello, World!" codeunit would look like in the new syntax, as ...

 FREE Membership Required to View Full Content: